atrmat/hotspot_simulator/README.md

    that outputs the file hotspot.txt as the simulator of large amount visit on each object. my_rand_machine1 is other way to produce random number. my_gaussrand is the gauss method to produce random numbers.

 2. parser -- my_parse.cpp

-   parse the file hotspot.txt and the data-placement-information.csv, then calculates the OSD's PV, output to the file hotOSD.csv, the object PV output to the file visitObject.csv , and the crushmap(decompile), osdtree of current crushmap.
+   parse the file hotspot.txt and the data-placement-information.csv, then calculates the OSD's PV, output to the file hotOSD.csv, the object PV output to the file visitObject.csv , and the crushmap(decompile), osdtree of current crushmap, and timePeriod.csv.

 3. main simulator -- hotOSD_simulator.sh